8 Awesome Road Trip Planners for Your Next Adventure

 Once you enter your starting and ending points, you will receive immediate details like distance, time, and estimated fuel cost.
 Then, just add stops by using the buttons at the top.

-If you select hotels, you will not only see them plotted on the map, but room rates and if they are sold out.
+If you select hotels (how to find cheap hotels ), you will not only see them plotted on the map, but room rates and if they are sold out.
 The gas option also displays prices for each station, which is super convenient.

 You can click the More button to see a list of locations like hospitals, ATM machines, pharmacies, and post offices on your route.
 Most options you pick will offer the address, additional details, and a link to the website.